flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

 We will work through a step-by-step guide on setting up migration tests for the [PostgreSQL Pagila demo database](https://github.com/devrimgunduz/pagila) stored in [Amazon RDS](https://aws.amazon.com/rds/), in a [GitHub Actions](https://github.com/features/actions) pipeline.
 The logic can be applied to any other CI pipeline, and also SQL Server and MySQL databases.

-All examples used can be found in [this demo repo](https://github.com/red-gate/flyway-spawn-demo) which you can clone and use as appropriate.

 ## Create a backup of your database

 Firstly, we want to get a backup of our production database.
 This will ultimately be used to run migrations against later.
 Testing against real data will catch problems which may not arise from testing against an empty database.

-1. Lets create a folder which will hold our backup file:
+1. In our repository, lets create a folder which will hold our backup file:

     <pre class="console"><span>&gt;</span> mkdir backups</pre>

-1. Following the [PostgreSQL docs](https://www.postgresql.org/docs/current/app-pgdump.html), we'll run the following to get a database backup file saved to our folder as `pagila.sql`:
+1. Following the [PostgreSQL docs](https://www.postgresql.org/docs/current/app-pgdump.html), we'll run the following to get a database backup file saved to our folder as `pagila.sql`.
+Note that `pg_dump` will have to be the same version (or lower) of your Spawn database, which is 12 in our example:

     <pre class="console"><span>&gt;</span> export PGPASSWORD=&lt;Password&gt;</pre>
-    <pre class="console"><span>&gt;</span> pg_dump -h &lt;Host&gt; -p &lt;Port&gt; -U &lt;Username&gt; --file backups/pagila.sql</pre>
+    <pre class="console"><span>&gt;</span> pg_dump -h &lt;Host&gt; -p &lt;Port&gt; -U &lt;Username&gt; --create &lt;DbName&gt; --file backups/pagila.sql</pre>

 1. Using Spawn, we can turn this into a [data image](https://www.spawn.cc/docs/concepts-data-image) from our backup file, following the instructions [here](https://www.spawn.cc/docs/source-configuration-backup-postgres).
 First, we will create a source file `pagila-backup.yaml` **in the directory which contains the `backups` folder** with the following content: